 These signs are taken from the NSPCC website .
-It is important to remember that this is not an exhaustive list and building positive and open relationships with children is so important.
+It is important to remember that this is not an exhaustive list and building positive, open relationships with children is so important.

-- A relative or someone known as a 'cutter' visiting from abroad. - A special occasion or ceremony takes place where a girl 'becomes a woman' or is 'prepared for marriage'. - A female relative, like a mother, sister or aunt has undergone FGM. - A family arranges a long holiday overseas or visits a family abroad (particularly to areas of the world where this is a prevalent practice) during the summer holidays. - A girl has an unexpected or long absence from school. - A girl struggles to keep up in school. - A girl runs away or plans to run away from home.
+- A relative or someone known as a 'cutter' visiting from abroad. - A special occasion or ceremony takes place where a girl 'becomes a woman' or is 'prepared for marriage'. - A female relative, like a mother, sister or aunt has undergone FGM. - A family arranges a long holiday overseas or visits a family abroad (particularly to areas of the world where this is a prevalent practice) during the summer holidays. - A girl has an unexpected or long absence from school.